 Participants are expected to ride regularly in the months before they go to ensure they can cope with the hours in the saddle.
 There are also places on the rides where you will need to dismount and lead your horse - if the ground gets rough or steep, and for a short time to warm the horses up and cool them down each day.
 Riders are expected to groom and tack up their own horse each day in preparation for rides.

 Your guide will go over the week's programme when you first arrive (usually at dinner on the first night), explaining the special characteristics of the Andalusian trail horse and of the tack used, then discussing each rider's ability, experience and their preference as to the kind of horse they would like to ride.
+The minimum age for this ride is 14 years.

 The weight limit for this ride is 14 st/198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.